The Grey Hoodie Project: Big Tobacco, Big Tech, and the threat on academic integrity: Methodology

 Big Tobacco's investment in academic institutions, Figure \ref{fig:f1} (recreated from \cite{cohen_institutional_1999}), helped (and continues to help \cite{daube_towards_2017,waa_foundation_2020}) advance their business in numerous covert ways.
-This troublesome trend has been borrowed by Big Tech to ``[groom] academic standard-bearers, prominent academics who will drive younger peers in a direction that is more favorable to the company'' \cite{foroohar_dont_2019}.

-We observe four main goals driving investment into academia by embattled industries (i.e., Big Tobacco and Big Tech).
-For these industries, funding research in the academy serves to: \begin{itemize} \item Reinvent itself in the public image as socially responsible; \item Influence the events and decisions made by funded universities; \item Influence the research questions and plans of individual scientists; \item Discover receptive academics who can be leveraged. \end{itemize}
+From the literature on Big Tobacco, we observe four main goals driving investment into academia.
+For Big Tobacco, funding research in the academy serves to: \begin{itemize} \item Reinvent itself in the public image as socially responsible; \item Influence the events and decisions made by funded universities; \item Influence the research questions and plans of individual scientists; \item Discover receptive academics who can be leveraged. \end{itemize}

-Below, we explore in detail how Big Tobacco and Big Tech have employed this strategy to achieve a similar effect.
+In this work, we explore whether Big Tech's funding of research in the academy can serve the same purpose (i.e., help them achieve these four goals).
+We do this by drawing 1:1 comparisons between Big Tobacco and Big Tech's actions for each of the four main goals.
+It is important to note that we can only see the intentions for Big Tobacco's actions because of the wealth of information revealed by litigation.
+Therefore this paper does not make the claim that Big Tech is intentionally attempting to influence academia as we cannot prove this claim.
+Rather we believe that industry funding warps academia regardless of intentionality due to perverse incentives.

+\textbf{Ironically, Google adopts our view that industry funding warps research \cite{miller_responding_2017}}.
+In their blog, Google questions the anti-Google work done by ``Campaign for Accountability'' \cite{noauthor_google_2017} solely because the non-for-profit is funded by Oracle which has incentive to hurt Google \cite{miller_responding_2017}.
+Abstracting the proper nouns: they are questioning work done by seemingly external researchers because the researchers are funded by a tech company that has external (profit) incentives.